 Visitors come to Tucson to take in the natural sunlit landscape of the Sonoran desert and the mountains that surround the city.
 They also endeavor to experience the cultural diversity of a city that boasts of Native American, Latin and European influences.
 Because of its unique geography, Tucson is a diverse outdoor playground, offering a serene landscape with a wide range of terrain for hikers of all skill levels, rock climbing, cycling, and more.
 Explore the underground tunnels of Colossal Cave Mountain Park and Kartchner Caverns State Park or the unique and varied plant and animal life that exists in the ecosystems in and around Tucson.
 The city also has a very artistic side, which is apparent in its many cultural events, restaurants, and galleries.

-West Palm Beach is Miami’s less popular, but just as hip little sister.
+West Palm Beach is Miami’s hip little sister.
 Known for its art festivals, nightlife and extensive shopping choices, this city serves both the young family set with zoos and museums and the epicurean crew with a myriad of foodie delights.

 Historic pride and natural beauty - Williamsburg seems to have the best of both as millions of travelers visit the city every year for its timeless attractions and verdant landscape.
 Colonial remnants of buildings, museums, hotels, and even taverns are favorites of locals and vacationers alike, with Revolutionary reenactments and interpretations spanning the hillsides and battlefields.
 Take to the waters with Old World schooners, sailing with the Virginian breezes that were once experienced by legendary figures like George Washington and John Smith.